 Strong holdings have been acquired in Americana, Festschriften, early music, opera, and music literature.

 - Borrowing books and scores from MOBIUS and InterLibrary Loan

 - Video Tutorials

 Using the West Campus Collection

 The LP collection and some other, lesser used materials are housed at the West Campus Library.
-Materials at West Campus are available for use on sight at the West Campus Library, can be checked out there, or can be requested to be sent to Gaylord through the Libraries’ online catalog by using the “Request” option.
+Materials at West Campus must be requested through the catalog and sent to one of the Libraries located on Danforth campus for use.
+Items can be sent to Gaylord through the Libraries’ online catalog by using the “Request” option.